miloszmisiek/ci_p1_ecocity/README.md

 ![Contact Us Website](assets/images/readme/contact-us-website.png)

 ## Future Features
+- Compress all images to WebP format for enhanced site performance.
 - A section/page with partners supporting the project and their contact details.
   - It will help users reach out other valuable companies focused on ecology and improve commercial site of the project.
 - A shop with merch products.